zeroday-studio/CEH-V13-notes/README.md

   - First step is spiking step using spiking templets:
     - pluma stats.spk
-     //we are inserting these three line code into stats.spk
+    // we are inserting these three line code into stats.spk
     ```console
         s_readline();
         s_string("STATS ");